Weyl time evolution operator in planar Bianchi-type-I universes: 1. Introduction

-The behavior of particles in a curved background which obey the Dirac equation is of considerable interest in cosmology and astrophysics.
-An early discussion of the massless case has been given by Brill and Wheeler \cite{Brill}.
-An investigation of quantized spin - 1/2 fields in (conformally) flat Robertson - Walker (RW) universes has been performed by Parker who showed that no production of massless particles can take place in those spacetimes \cite{Parker}.
+The behavior of particles in curved backgrounds obeying the Dirac equation has long been of considerable interest in cosmology and astrophysics.
+An early treatment of the massless case has been given in the pioneering work of Brill and Wheeler \cite{Brill}, the quantized massive spin-$\frac{1}{2}$ field in (conformally flat) Friedmann-Lemaitre-Robertson-Walker (FLRW) background spacetimes was first studied by Parker \cite{Parker}.
+Further questions in connection with the quantization of fermionic fields in FLRW and conformally flat FLRW (fFLRW) backgrounds have been addressed by several authors \cite{FLRW-Quant}.

+At least in a few cases, it is relatively easy to find exact classical solutions of Dirac`s equation in isotropic backgrounds.
+For example, Barut and Duru investigated massless and massive fermions in fFLRW spacetimes with power law expansion, and in the steady-state part of de Sitter spacetime \cite{Barut}.
+The latter model had also been studied by Cotaescu, who in addition performed the quantization of the spin-$\frac{1}{2}$ field \cite{Cotaescu}, and by Candelas and Raine using a path integral approach \cite{Candelas1}.
+Fermion propagators in fFLRW backgrounds with constant deceleration have been treated by Koksma and Prokopec \cite{Koksma}.